sangdeepganvir/Quicksell-Frontend-Assignment/README.md

 5. Open a pull request to the original repository, explaining the changes you made.

 ## License
-This Quiz website is licensed under the MIT License.
+This website is licensed under the MIT License.